 \section{Introduction}

-In this note, we present a nesting-free normal form for the formalism of \emph{nested conditions and constraints}~\cite{Rensink04, HP09} in the context of finite categories of subgraphs.
+In this paper, we present a nesting-free normal form for the formalism of \emph{nested conditions and constraints}~\cite{Rensink04, HP05} in the context of finite lattices of subgraphs.
 Nested conditions express properties of morphisms, while constraints express properties of objects.
-This formalism has established itself as the central logical formalism to be used in the context of \emph{graph transformation} because it allows to elegantly compute the interactions of the applications of transformation rules and the validity of constraints~\cite{HP09, EGHLO14, EhrigGHLO12, GHE14, EhrigEGH15}.
+This formalism has established itself as the central logical formalism to be used in the context of \emph{graph transformation} because it allows to elegantly compute the interactions of the applications of transformation rules and the validity of constraints, e.g.,~\cite{HP09, EGHLO14, EhrigGHLO12, GHE14, EhrigEGH15, KosiolSTZ22, LauerKT25, KonigRSU25}.
 On (typed) graphs, nested constraints have been shown to be expressively equivalent to first-order logic~\cite{Rensink04, HP09}. \emph{Moreover, every additional level of nesting increases the expressivity of the formalism~\cite{Rensink04}.}

 While predominantly used for typed graphs, the logic of nested conditions and constraints can be used in any category.
-In ongoing work~\cite{KZ26}, we employ this formalism in the context of finite categories of subgraphs.
-These are categories whose objects are (equivalence classes of) subgraphs of a given finite \emph{container graph} $T$, and morphisms are inclusions; we denote such a category as $\Sub{T}$.
+In ongoing work~\cite{KZ26}, we employ this formalism in the context of finite lattices of subgraphs, i.e., categories whose objects are the (equivalence classes of) subgraphs of a given finite \emph{container graph} $T$ and whose morphisms are inclusions; we denote such a category as $\Sub{T}$.
 Transformations of these objects can be realised via so-called \emph{subgraph transformation systems}~\cite{CHS08, HCE14}, where transformation rules themselves consist of subgraphs of the given container graph $T$ and are applied to subgraphs of $T$ in such a way that the result is again a subgraph of $T$.

-In this note, we investigate the formalism of nested conditions in the context of finite categories of subgraphs and make two contributions.
-First, we work out a normalisation construction, called \emph{flattening}, that transforms every nested condition/constraint into a non-nested Boolean combination of literals.
-In that respect our central result is the correctness of that construction (Theorem~\ref{thm:semantics-flattening}), implying that every condition/constraint can be equivalently transformed into a disjunctive normal form of literals (Corollary~\ref{cor:normal-forms-exist}).
+In this paper, we investigate the formalism of nested conditions in the context of finite lattices of subgraphs and make two contributions.
+First, we work out a normalisation construction, called \emph{flattening}, that transforms every nested condition/constraint into a \emph{nesting-free} Boolean combination of literals (i.e., graph patterns).
+In that respect, our central result is the correctness of that construction (Theorem~\ref{thm:semantics-flattening}), implying that every condition/constraint can be equivalently transformed into a conjunctive normal form on the basis of literals (Corollary~\ref{cor:normal-forms-exist}).
 We present our flattening construction in Section~\ref{sec:sub_t_constraints}.